 Do you qualify for winter fuel payments?

-If you are over the age of 61 then there is a good chance that you will qualify for a winter fuel payment in the winter of 2015-2016 - exactly how much will depend on your circumstances.
+If you are over the age of 61 then there is a good chance that you will qualify for a winter fuel payment in the winter of 2015-2016.

 If you were over 80 years old in the qualifying week (usually in the September before each winter) and live alone, or are the only person living in your property who qualifies for the Winter Fuel Payment, you should be eligible for the full £300.